f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

   :scale: 70%

-This should generate a license that can be saved or pasted into the VELOS system using the command **system licensing manual-install license**:
+This should generate a license that can be saved or pasted into the rSeries appliance using the command **system licensing manual-install license**:

 .. image:: images/initial_setup_of_rseries_platform_layer/image11.png
   :align: center